summelon/DLP_Lab/lab1/README.md

 Student: 林聯政 ID: 0856154
 - Github link: https://github.com/summelon/DLP_Lab
 ## Introduction
-From this lab, I have good command of the basic knowledge of simple neural networks.
+From this lab, I have had a good command of the basic knowledge of simple neural networks.
 I implemented one without any other frameworks but only numpy and some standard libraries.
 To further understand the impact of some components,
 I did comparison experiments of momentum and loss function, which is shown in `Discussion` part.